girder/girder_worker/TRANSITION.md

 1. [What if my task has complex install dependencies?](HACKING.md#what-if-my-task-has-complex-install-dependencies)

-2. [How do I write a custom task from scratch (e.g. without the cookiecutter)](HACKING.md#what-if-my-task-has-complex-install-dependencies).
+2. [How do I write a custom Celery task from scratch (e.g. without the cookiecutter)](HACKING.md#how-do-i-write-a-custom-celery-task-for-girder-worker).
 A related question: What is the cookiecutter actually doing?

 3. What about Girder I/O?
 How do I push and pull data?
   Please use Transforms to manage this process.
 The base Transform class is implemented in girder\_worker\_utils.transform.Transform.
 Currently there are several example implementations of transforms in girder\_worker\_utils.transforms.girder_io.
 We are hoping that as more projects implement common useful Transforms that these will be upstreamed into girder\_worker\_utils.